vwital/graphiql-app/README.md

 #### `prepare`: Runs Husky to set up Git hooks.
 #### `test`: Runs tests using Vitest and collects code coverage reports.

+## Token Expiration Configuration
+### By default, Firebase tokens are set to expire after 1 hour.
+In this application, the token expiration time is intentionally reduced to 10 minutes to enhance security.

+### Configuration Details
+Default Token Expiration: 1 hour
+Configured Token Expiration: 10 minutes
+Expiration Calculation: expirationTimestamp is calculated as Date.now() - TOKEN_EXPIRATION_SUBTRACT, where TOKEN_EXPIRATION_SUBTRACT is the difference in milliseconds subtracted from the 1 hour default (located in ./src/constants/constants.ts).
+For instance, 60 minutes - 50 minutes = 10 minutes.
+This adjusted expiration time is stored in cookies to manage token validity and ensure enhanced security.

 ## Setting up and running the project locally